fingersteps/woozle/README.md

 </connectionStrings>
 ```

-###Step 5: Configure ServiceStack
+###Step 5: Configure the Web Server
-To access the web services add the following ServiceStack configuration to your 'Web.config' under your configured connection string:
+To access all web services of woozle and your application add the following configuration code to your 'Web.config':

 ```xml
   <system.web>